NectarProtocol/documentation/README.md

 We landed on Arbitrum over Optimism because Arbitrum uses multi-round interactive proofs which offer features required for a healthcare-focused technology:

-1.  *Limitless contract size and higher per-tx gas limit*: In the case of a dispute, large transactions may require many interactive steps to get to the final step.
+1. Limitless contract size and higher per-tx gas limit

+1. In the case of a dispute, large transactions may require many interactive steps to get to the final step.
 But, because only the final dispute step is posted to L1 contract size and gas limits aren’t a concern.
 This is important because in healthcare, many processes are complex.
 It is easy to imagine large, complex contracts that support healthcare.

+3. Implementation flexibility

-3.  *Implementation flexibility*: Healthcare is complex.
+1. Healthcare is complex.
 The option for flexibility is important.

-5.  *Lowest possible cost to secure on L1*: The purpose of interactive proving is to solve the dispute off the L1 chain and post just the resolution on the L1 chain.
+5. Lowest possible cost to secure on L1

+1. The purpose of interactive proving is to solve the dispute off the L1 chain and post just the resolution on the L1 chain.
 This is one step, compared to re-execution, which solves the dispute on the L1 chain, and creates the smallest possible L1 transaction, thus reducing a main cost-contributor to rollups.